 SECURITY AWARENESS TRAINING

-The university’s online Security Awareness training is designed to raise awareness about information security, good information security practices, and related university IT policies.
-The video-based training is comprised of 13 core modules, ranging from 1 to 5 minutes each.
-Videos can be viewed individually and closed captioning is available.
+The university’s online Security Awareness training is designed to raise awareness about information security, best practices, and related university IT policies.
+The training includes several videos, ranging from one to five minutes each.
+Closed captioning is available.
 All employees are encouraged to complete the Security Awareness Training.

-REPORT PHISHING AND SPAM EMAILS
+RECOGNIZE, AVOID, AND REPORT PHISHING EMAILS

-- A sense of urgency, grammatical errors and awkwardly phrased language.
+- A sense of urgency, grammatical errors, and awkwardly phrased language.

 - An unusual “From” address.